smartmakers/drivers/README.md

 This guide explains how to use the SmartMakers drivers command line interface (CLI) tool for creating and managing driver projects.
 Some typical IoT use cases are Smart Metering, Smart Energy, Smart Farming, Fleet Tracking, etc.

-The examples use the [Elsys ERS](https://www.elsys.se/en/ers/) LoRaWAN room sensor for measuring indoor environment.

 ## Contents

 - [Quickstart](#quickstart)